 Classification of Materials as per Permeability

 Diamagnetic: μr is less than 1, this material has opposition to external magnetic field.
-Paramagnetic: μr is near about 1 but not exactly 1, this material is weakly attracted by external magnetic field.
+Paramagnetic: μr is close around 1 but not actually 1, this material is pitifully pulled in by external magnetic field.

-Ferromagnetic: μr is greater than 1, this material is strongly attracted by external magnetic field.
+Ferromagnetic: μr is greater than 1, this material is unequivocally pulled in by external magnetic field.

 What is Complex form of Permeability?

-Complex permeability comes into account for high frequency magnetic field effects.
+Complex permeability comes into account for high recurrence magnetic field impacts.
 A phase lag is created between H and B.

 Magnetic Permeability Conclusion